 You should list your preferences in your preferred order (the order you which you want them considered) as demand for places changes every year.

 I am guaranteed a place at my local school even if I don't name it as a preference

 No, you must name your local school if you want to be considered for a place there.
 If we cannot offer any of your preferences and you have not applied for your local school, it is unlikely you will be offered a place there.

 Attendance at pre-school

 Generally, there are no catchment areas for primary schools.
-However, for Voluntary Aided, Academy or Foundation schools, you should check their individual admissions criteria in the Primary Information booklet.
+However, for Voluntary Aided, Academy or Foundation schools, you should check their individual admissions criteria in the Infant, Primary and Junior Schools Information booklet